Brett-Tanner/Journal/May_23.md

 - Styling

   - [] Daily attendance summary on SM homepage

-- Time Slots

-  - [] Index for admins needs pagination for performance/not loading 10 billion images

 - List of people who tried the site from logs